 - The co-ordination scripts provide you with examples of the standard of each band.
 The marks awarded for these scripts will have been agreed by the Team Leaders and will be discussed fully at the Examiners' Co-ordination Meeting. - The specific task-related indicative content for each question will help you to understand how the band descriptors may be applied.
 However, this indicative content does not constitute the mark scheme: it is material that candidates might use, grouped according to each assessment objective tested by the question.
-It is hoped that candidates will respond to questions in a variety of ways.
 Rigid demands for 'what must be a good answer' would lead to a distorted assessment. - Candidates' answers must be relevant to the question.
 Beware of prepared answers that do not show the candidate's thought and which have not been adapted to the thrust of the question.
 Beware also of answers where candidates attempt to reproduce interpretations and concepts that they have been taught but have only partially understood.